yurichan28/torrench/README.md

 ---

 ## Samples
 (It might be possible that samples look a little diff. from present torrench UI. **There shouldn't and won't be** any major difference though.
-I will update samples when there is any major change in UI/display.
-For minor changes, updating samples does not make sense).
+I will update samples when there is any major change in UI/display.).

 ```bash
 $ torrench "ubuntu desktop 16.04"	## Search Linuxtracker for Ubuntu Desktop 16.04 distro ISO